AiW Guest Tessa Pijnaker

 This is the second of a series of posts on African superheroes, guest edited by Tessa Pijnaker, PhD student in African Studies and Anthropology at the University of Birmingham.
 In this post, Tessa builds from her introduction to the series, ‘What is an African Superhero?’, taking a historical perspective, tracing the development of African superheroes over the 1970s and 1980s.
 Look out for more in this AiW series on African superheroes over coming months.

 Editor’s note: Since the publication of this post, some reader feedback (thank you!) has brought some new information to our attention specifically about the history of comics in Nigeria.
-Stay tuned for a postscript in the works, and keep writing–we love to hear from our readers!
+Check out our postscript to the historical perspective presented here, and keep writing–we love to hear from our readers!

 As described in the first blog of this series Introduction: What is an African superhero? many international media have started to pay attention to the production of African superhero games and comics in Africa, often framing this as a new phenomenon.
 However, the current production of African superheroes is actually not so ‘new’.
 While not explicitly mentioned by contemporary developers of African superhero comics and games as influences, already in the 1970s and 1980s there were African superhero comics developed by Africans.
 Their design and meanings show many similarities with contemporary superheroes.
 There were also comics developed by foreign companies specifically for African audiences.